 One Final Note

 This paperwork is a critical safeguard and should always be examined carefully.
-So before you sign any agreements, it’s always in your best interest to have an attorney look over the documents and advise you on the most appropriate route to take.
+So before you sign any agreements, it’s always in your best interest to have an attorney look over the documents (these lawyers come highly recommended) and advise you on the most appropriate route to take.

 Next time, I’ll focus on the waiver of lien.